 Prevention of influenza in adults and children from 6 months of age.
 Vaccination

-particularly indicated for persons at increased risk of developing
+especially indicated for individuals at increased risk of developing

 CONTRAINDICATIONS